yourealwaysbe/wifi-channels/README.md

 Updates every 5s until you close the graph window.

 The x-axis is the channel.
-The y-axis indicates signal strength (it's 100 + the dBm to be precise.)
+The y-axis indicates signal strength (it's 100 + the dBm to be precise).

 screenshot